 Interested bettors also placed wagers on who would be the last character in the show to speak.
 Technically, the last words spoken were “Queen of the North,” but the betting market focused on main characters, excluding random soldiers of Winterfell.

 Betting data was spot on with viewing numbers.
-Going into the final episode, bookmakers expected total viewers to surpass 14.2 million at 10/11 odds.
+Going into the final episode, bookmakers, including Twin River Sportsbook, expected total viewers to surpass 14.2 million at 10/11 odds.
 In fact, outlets have reported the actual figures surpassing 19 million, smashing the record for most watched episode of the series.

 What’s Next for GoT Fans?

 As they say on Iron Islands, “What is dead may never die.”
 Though Game of Thrones came to an end on, HBO’s massively popular fantasy franchise isn’t going anywhere.
 The network has at least three spin-off series in the works based on the books of author George R.R.
 Martin, led off by a prequel series and will take place near the end of the Age of Heroes, which was anywhere from 5,000 to 10,000 years before the events that transpired in Game of Thrones.

 The first prequel series reportedly already started filming and could air sometime in 2020.
 However, bookies don’t expect this show to air so soon.
 Current odds favor the show premiering in 2021 at 10/11.
 In fact, the odds of it airing in 2022 (2/1) are better than in 2020 (5/1).

 The outcomes in the final season of Game of Thrones indicate another interesting use of betting figures.
 In a show notorious for giving the unexpected and shockingly killing off beloved and hated characters, bookies accurately forecasted much of the final season’s significant events.

 These accurate predictions should be a good sight for fans hoping to see the prequel series before 2022.